fabiocosta0305/fabiocosta0305.github.io/_posts/RPG/2016-05-27-Fortivitus.en.md

 They don't look able to put two words together or look sane, but anyway the PCs should not go for a kill or hurt those people: the looks like _took by the Spirits_, in fact, had gone mad by the excess of booze.
 Which, in fact, is not that away from truth.

-Remember them they are _Spirits of the Century_ to avoid them to go hard on the _Crazy people_: it sounds tempting to go all out and justify using the self-defense card, but this is not a hero, even more a _Centurion_, behavior, to be that harsh wit innocent people.
+Remember them they are _Spirits of the Century_ to avoid them to go hard on the _Crazy people_: it sounds tempting to go all out and justify using the self-defense card, but this is not a hero, even more a _Centurion_, behavior, to be that harsh with innocent people.

+Something they may want to do (or you can make their acquaintances force them to do) is to protect people that are running away from the park: treat this as a _Contest_ or _Challenge_, were the PCs will try to avoid the _Crazy people_ from get near and attack innocent people.
+Remember that any _Attack_ action make things goes into a _Conflict_.

 There's one _Crazy person_ each PC and NPC (if you're counting them).
 They are treated as mooks, without Stress: one hit take them out.
 Try to make them think into creative ways to take them out without hurt them, like using the protection net to catch them, or even bring them back the backstage and undo the canvas' cords, or try to lasso them.

 Anyway, as soon they are all taken out, the Police will take them all to jail.
 Next the bandshell, if the PCs wants to investigate, they'll see some empty bottles of cod liver oil (_YUCK!!!!_) without labels.
 If they look for the contents, they'll see that it has some kind of liquid on each other: orange juice, water, root-beer, Ginger Ale, and so on.
 They will not be able to prove the contents by the adults in the place, like the policemen, _Don Cagliostro_, Jonah Pendrik or _Madam Esther Sheridan_.
 The police will take the clues with them.